uf-mil/mil/docs/design/passive_sonar/passive_sonar.rst

 *************
 All parameters that are expected to be changed in tuining are ROS Params initialized in ``passive_sonar.yaml``

-To make a custom configation
+To make a custom configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * ``roscd subjugator_launch``